-Planning applications for mM ajor development proposals where landscaping is to be considered, must be accompanied by a landscape scheme, incorporating hard landscape and planting details.
-Such plans must Planning permission will be granted for schemes that:
+Planning applications for major development proposals where landscaping is to be considered, must be accompanied by a landscape scheme, incorporating hard landscape and planting details.
+Planning permission will be granted for schemes that:

-Exhibit a design and choice of Use high quality hard materials, boundary treatment and planting appropriate to the particular location and existing landscape character, or create a new and distinctive character where this is currently lacking; and

-- 2. Retain and incorporate existing natural features such as trees, hedges and watercourses, where possible; and - 3.
-Ensure, in appropriate developments, especially housing schemes, that adequate space is provided for the planting and maturing of suitable large-scaletrees and hedgerows; and - 4.
-Indicate Incorporate well-designed, suitable, and functional areas of public open space and amenity land.
+- Use high quality hard materials, boundary treatment and planting appropriate to the particular location and existing landscape character, or create a new and distinctive character where this is currently lacking; and - Retain and incorporate existing natural features such as trees, hedges and watercourses, where possible; and - 3.
+Ensure that adequate space is provided for the planting and maturing of suitable large-scale trees and hedgerows; and - 4.
+Incorporate well-designed, suitable, and functional areas of public open space and amenity land.
 Plans must indicate which spaces that are proposed for adoption and provide full details of who will be adopting and maintaining the spaces.